Ka Mooolelo Hawaii

 ISBN 0-87022-009-8.

-The diary of Kamehameha IV written in 1849–1850, when he was fifteen years old, on a tour to the United States, England, and France with his older brother, Prince Lot Kamehameha, later Kamehameha V, and Dr. Gerrit P. Judd.
+The diary of Kamehameha IV was written in 1849–1850, when he was fifteen years old, on a tour to the United States, England, and France with his older brother, Prince Lot Kamehameha, later Kamehameha V, and Dr. Gerrit P. Judd.